HubitatCommunity/CoCoHue/README.md

 (this is consistent with the behavior of other bulbs I tested).
 Setting a level or saturation will *not* because Hue allows adjustment of these while the effect (which does not manipulate these values) is in progress.

-6. Prestaging: the `presetLevel()` command is implemented in all bulb/group drivers.
-Analagous custom commands are implemented to preset color and color temperature.
-(Previously, this integration used color and level prestaging *options*, rather than commands, to mimic those found in some native drivers before these commands were introduced; in that case, if a `setLevel` [for level prestaging] or a `setColorTemperature`, `setColor`, `setHue`, or `setSaturation` command are received when the bulb is off, it will not turn on; instead, the next time the bulb is turned on, it will be turned on with those settings.
-These options are still available if you have already enabled them, but they are not available for new installs, and it is recommended that you transition away from them, as it is possible they will be removoed.)
-Regarding prestaging in general, this works well if your bulbs are manipulated entirely from Hubitat.
-Unfortunately, Hue itself does not support prestaging on the Bridge (these prestaged settings are "remembered" entirely on the Hubitat device), so this will *not* work if you prestage in Hubitat and then turn the bulbs on outside of Hubitat.
-For this reason, the drivers label these options "pseudo-prestaging."
-(Recommendation: manipulate bulbs only from Hubitat if prestaging is enabled.)

-7. "Select" and "LSelect" Hue alerts: these are basically a one-time flash and a 15-time flash.
+6. "Select" and "LSelect" Hue alerts: these are basically a one-time flash and a 15-time flash.
 These are implemented as the `flashOnce()` command and the now-standard `flash()` command, respectively.
 An in-progress flash can be stopped with `flashOff()` (or you can wait until it stops on own, approximately 30 seconds on official bulbs).